centrica-engineering/nucleus-docs/docs/components/ns-panel.md

 > The `ns-panel` component is an empty container for each section on a page.

-Each `ns-panel` provides an area to place a layout, add an optional decoration and apply the appropriate margins.
+It provides an area to place a layout, add an optional decoration and apply the appropriate margins.
+There can be more than one `ns-panel` on a page.

 ## Content guidance